umd-lib/fcrepo-vagrant/README.md

     1. Check out a release tag of fcrepo-env, e.g. `git checkout 4.8.1`
     2. Build those dependencies locally with `mvn clean install`, since the fcrepo box is configured to share your local `~/.m2` directory.

+       To see the dependencies that need to be built, run `mvn dependency:copy` and build the missing dependency.
+The command only finds one missing dependency at a time, and so may need to be run multiple times to determine all the dependencies.

 3. Clone [fedora4-core] into `/apps/git/fedora4-core`, and check out the `develop`
    branch: